czernous/persian-hugo/exampleSite/content/post/looking-for-a-simple-afro-hair-care-routine-i-got-you.md

 Shampoos can strip your natural oils from your hair strands leaving them dry and brittle.

 [Pre-poo](https://www.cosmopolitan.com/style-beauty/beauty/a35809146/prepoo-hair-care-tips/) can help combat this.
-To prepoo add a natural oil of your choice to your hair and leave it there for a minimum of 30 minutes.
+To pre-poo add a natural oil of your choice to your hair and leave it there for a minimum of 30 minutes.

 Some people prefer to leave it in for a couple of hours or sometimes overnight.